Guidance

 The UK is committed to providing protection to those who need it, in accordance with its international obligations.
 Irregular migration from those already in safe countries undermines efforts to help those most in need.
 Controlled resettlement via safe and legal routes is the best way to protect those in need of protection and disrupt the organised crime groups that exploit migrants and refugees.

-The inadmissibility process is intended to support safety of asylum seekers, the integrity of the border and the fairness of the asylum system, by encouraging asylum seekers to claim protection in the first safe country they reach and deterring them from making unnecessary and dangerous onward journeys to the UK.
+The inadmissibility process is intended to support the safety of asylum seekers, the integrity of the border and the fairness of the asylum system, by encouraging asylum seekers to claim asylum in the first safe country they reach and deterring them from making unnecessary and dangerous onward journeys to the UK.

 Section 55 of the Borders, Citizenship and Immigration Act 2009 places a duty on the Secretary of State to make arrangements for ensuring that immigration, asylum, nationality and customs functions are discharged having regard to the need to safeguard and promote the welfare of children in the UK.
 It does not impose any new functions or override existing functions.